lips-hci/ae400-realsense-sdk/README.md

 This software development kits is fully compatible to [Intel® RealSense™ SDK 2.0](https://github.com/IntelRealSense/librealsense) to help you connect to LIPSedge AE400 camera easily, the RealSense SDK already offers many tools, code samples, and wrappers for integration with existing 3rd-party technologies and software languages.

 ## Build from source
-You need CMake to build this SDK, the step is almost same as RealSense project, please refer their wiki pages for more instructions.
+You need CMake to build this SDK, please refer steps described on RealSense™ SDK document.
  - [Installation on Ubuntu Linux](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md)
  - [Installation on Windows](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_windows.md)

-The simple command to build Release SDK is
+The simple command to have Release build is
  ```
  $ mkdir build_Release
  $ cd build_Release